taikoxyz/taiko-mono/packages/website/docs/alpha-1-testnet/use-the-bridge.md

 sidebar_position: 3
 ---

-# Use the bridge
+# 🌉 Use the bridge

-You can access the bridge at https://bridge.a1.taiko.xyz/.

-Please try to:
+Use the [bridge](https://bridge.a1.taiko.xyz/) for the following actions:

-- Bridge ETH from Taiko's private L1 to Taiko
+- Bridge ETH from Ethereum A1 to Taiko A1